JellyRollJunior/chiikawa-news-network/README.md

 -   server

     -   follows
+        -   routes
-        -   queries
+            -   add following
         -   returns isFollowing for all user retrieval
             -   format isFollowing
-        -   routes
-            -   get followers
-            -   get following
-            -   add following
             -   format to remove _count object
         -   when implementing followers -> only serve posts created by followed users
+        -   move editing user to /current?

 -   order